ThomWright/ThomWright.github.io/_drafts/2014-08-16-beatiful-apis-coffeescript.md

 console.log nines.get() # [9, 9]
 ```

 And there we have it.
+A beautifully readable (IMHO) API in CoffeeScript.

-Would anyone really go to all this effort to remove the `.`?
+Now, why would anyone go to all this effort just to remove the `.`?
+I'll be honest, I did it simply because it looks nice.

-Apparently I would.
-Something something pluggable operations.
+To my suprise though, it also creates a very flexible API that works for many operands (e.g. numbers, vectors) and allows pluggable user-supplied operations (addition, multiplication...).

+My only wish is for some kind of type system to check for silly things like using `vPlus` with ordinary numbers at compile time.
+Oh well.